Mid-Year Climbing Safety Standards Updates

 Swimming at Non-Designated swim areas in lakes, ponds and rivers during single day or multi-day watercraft trips (for example, Canoe, Kayak, Stand Up Paddleboard) and single day or multi-day land-based trips (for example, Backpacking/Hiking, Camping)

-Secondary - Curricular 2023
+Secondary - Curricular 2024

 • Consult Risk Management.

-• This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+• The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 Equipment

 • Determine that all of the necessary equipment is included and is safe for use prior to departing on the excursion.
-Students must be encouraged to report equipment problems to the teacher.
+Students must be encouraged to report equipment problems to the Teacher.

-• Those supervising the waterfront area (for example, lifeguard/water safety supervisor) must have a whistle or other signaling device.
+• Those supervising the waterfront area (for example, Lifeguard/Water Safety Supervisor) must have a whistle or other signaling device.

 Watercraft Trips